richmahn/en_tn/rev/16/intro.md

 This chapter forms the conclusion of a major section of the book of Revelation, ending the period of wrath or great judgment by God.
 (See: [[rc://en/tw/dict/bible/kt/judge]])

-Some translations set apart quotations.
-The ULB and many other English translations indent the lines of 16:5-7, which are quotations.
+Some translations indent each line of poetry to make it easier to read.
+The ULB does this with the poetry in 16:5-7.

 #### Special concepts in this chapter ####